MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/embed-a-feed-into-a-sharepoint-site.md

 To include a Yammer feed in a SharePoint page, your organization should have an active Yammer network (for example: http&#58;//www&#46;yammer&#46;com/contoso&#46;com).
 Yammer does not have to be the social collaboration tool for SharePoint in order to embed a Yammer feed, but if you want to make Yammer the primary social experience for SharePoint, see [Integrate Yammer with on-premises SharePoint environments](https://go.microsoft.com/fwlink/?LinkID=524180).

 - For SharePoint Online, use the Yammer Conversations or Yammer Highlights web part.
 See [Use a Yammer web part in a SharePoint Online page](https://support.office.com/article/a53cfa0c-3d09-42c8-a286-1038a81c59da).
 These web parts inherit the page theme, and are usable from mobile devices.
+Note that the SharePoint Conversations web part is currently in preview, and may not yet be available for your organization.

 - For SharePoint Server 2019 modern pages, you can add the following types of Yammer feeds: group, person, topic, or Yammer home feed.